tiennv147/shady/website/blog/2020-12-30-proto-design-poker-vn.md

 <!--truncate-->

 ## Requirements
-1. Support create personal table a long with auto-table from the system
+1. Support create personal table along with auto-table from the system
 2. Support rejoin/continue a session of a table after disconnected or crash
 3. Support replay a whole session after finish it
 4. Optimize data send & receive between client & server